MarcoCiaramella/grepr/README.md

 # grepr
+Node.js module that implements a recursive grep function.

 ## Installation
 npm install grepr

 ## Usage
 Function signature is `function(string,dir,callback)` where:

 * `string`: is the string to search